-With your most recent loan estimate handy, go through each line of the closing disclosure and compare the two documents.
+With your most recent loan estimate handy, go through each line of the closing disclosure and compare the two documents, including:

 What can and can’t change on the closing disclosure

-When checking the closing disclosure, you need to know that some mortgage costs are allowed to change while others cannot.
-One thing that is certain: Lenders can’t deliberately understate your costs and then raise the prices at closing time.
+Some costs on the closing disclosure are allowed to change, while others cannot.
+Lenders can’t deliberately understate your costs and then raise the prices at closing time.

 In general, if any of the following was changed from your loan estimate or looks unfamiliar, contact your lender and ask for an explanation.

-- Interest rate – If there is a change from the loan estimate and you locked your rate, ask for clarification from your lender.
+- Interest rate: If there is a change from the loan estimate and you locked your rate, ask your lender for clarification.

-- Services borrower did shop for – Ensure there are no new services here.
-If there are, ask for an explanation from your lender on how these were chosen and why they were included.
+- Services borrower did shop for: If there are new services listed here, ask your lender for an explanation on how these were chosen and why they were included.

 Note that some closing costs cannot increase, such as fees paid to the lender or mortgage broker, or fees for required services that you did not shop separately for, or that you paid for from an affiliate of your lender or mortgage broker.
-Transfer taxes may not increase, as well.
+Transfer taxes cannot increase, either.

-Other closing costs can increase without limit, including prepaid interest, property insurance premiums, initial escrow account deposits and fees for some third-party services.
-These costs are not controlled by your lender.
+Other closing costs can increase without limit, including prepaid interest, insurance premiums, initial escrow account deposits and fees for some third-party services.

-If anything on the closing disclosure looks incorrect, you need to notify the loan officer and title company to fix it before the closing.
-The document may need to be redone — which could delay the closing date — so it’s important to contact them immediately.
+If anything on the closing disclosure looks incorrect, notify your loan officer and title company to fix it before the closing.
+The document might need to be redone — which could delay the closing date — so it’s important to contact them immediately.